amnis-dev/amnis-design/README.md

 This library is inspired by qualities from both the [U.S. Web Design System](https://github.com/uswds/uswds) and [MUI Core](https://github.com/mui/material-ui).

-For U.S. federal sites, this library should also help legal compliance with [Section 508 of the Rehabilitation Act (29 U.S.C. §794d)](https://www.access-board.gov/law/ra.html#section-508-federal-electronic-and-information-technology).
-There are many other [governmental policies](https://www.w3.org/WAI/policies/) this library hopes to help achieve.
+This library also aims help with legal compliance of many [governmental policies](https://www.w3.org/WAI/policies/) for the public and private sectors.
 You should always provide your own testing to ensure you meet your specific requirements.

 ## Installation